Verbose Mode¶

 ONEDNN_VERBOSE_TIMESTAMP=1

 is specified, start time of the call.
 On Linux this number represents amount of milliseconds since Unix epoch.
-On Windows this number represents amount of milliseconds since the last system start.operation:
+On Windows this number represents amount of milliseconds since the last system start.API kind:

 for profiling information,error|check|dispatch